ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 represented deck across all our results only had a net share of 9.04% of the meta we have faced so far which is nice.

-Now if we were to split our dicussion for each deck we would have a hard time and this would be a much longer article (though it is pretty long anyways so thankyou if you have made it this far).
+Now if we were to split our dicussion for each deck we would have a hard time and this would be a much longer article (though it is pretty long anyways so thank you if you have made it this far).
 Often when talking about archetypes people will split them into 'Blue' and 'Not Blue'.
 Sometimes this binary system gets broadened by the addition of 'Chalice' however this then asks the question of where does Popeye stompy circa 2017 fit in being both 'Blue' and a 'Chalice' deck?
 Poor taste jokes aside we decided we wanted to try and define what we were facing by more than just whether they had a